by Rotageek on 1 April 2019

 That is why the retail store is becoming both a showroom and somewhere to engage in activities related to a brand.
 IKEA is a prime example.
 It has made some bold sustainability commitments in response to criticism that it is contributing to throwaway consumerism; and its new store in Greenwich reflects those commitments.

 As well as the traditional display rooms and warehouse full of stuff, there are classes in repairing and upcycling old furniture, growing food, and making homes more sustainable.
 IKEA has made the store a place to be as well as shop, including green spaces, a roof garden, flexible work areas, and a community space.

-Employees are at the heart of in-store experiences.
-They are the ones interacting with customers, getting them excited about the products; they represent the brand and everything it stands for.
+Employees are at the heart of in-store customer experiences.
+They are the ones interacting with people, getting them excited about the products; they represent the brand and everything it stands for.

 As well as genuine enthusiasm for the products, they need an in-depth understanding of what they are selling.
 Shoppers who do their research online before visiting a store expect retail assistants to know more than just the specifications.
 John Lewis, for one, is training shop floor staff as experts in particular categories, so customers can book consultations with them in advance.

 That makes it more important than ever for retailers to hold on to staff.
 The longer staff remain with a company, the more knowledgeable they become.
 They get closer to the brand and the customer experience improves.